Physical Exam for Pneumonia - Topic Overview

 Other symptoms, if you have any.
 For example,

 Your doctor also will listen to your chest for:

 Crackling or bubbling noises (rales) made by movement of fluid in the tiny air sacs of the lung.

 Dull thuds heard when the chest is tapped (percussion dullness), which indicate that there is fluid in a lung or collapse of part of a lung.

-Lack of breath sounds in a certain area of the chest, which may indicate air is not entering an area of the lung.
+Lack of breath sounds in a certain area of the chest, which may mean that air is not entering an area of the lung.

 Wheezing, which usually means inflammation or spasm is present in the bronchial tubes.
 "E" to "A" changes in the

 lungs (egophony).
 Your doctor may have you say the letter "E" while he listens to your chest.
-Pneumonia may cause the "E" to sound like the letter "A" when heard
+Pneumonia may cause the "E" to sound like the letter "A" when heard through a stethoscope.

 WebMD Medical Reference from Healthwise